alexeysp11/delivery-service-csharp/docs/frontend/managerclient.md

 `managerclient` is a client-side application that is used by business owners to access analytics and reporting tools.

+A description of the main backend service for this application is presented at [this link](../backend/managerbackend.md).

 ## Overall description of the system

 ![system_overall](../img/system_overall.png)